Muller-bit/Web3_Wallet_Security/notes/05_transaction_verification.md

 5. After entering the amount and reviewing the details, clicking "Supply ETH" on the Aave pop-up will trigger your MetaMask wallet.
 A new MetaMask pop-up will appear, requesting your confirmation for the actual blockchain transaction.
 This is where the critical verification steps begin.

-- FIX THE FORMATING !
+### 🔗 The Golden Rules of Transaction Verification in MetaMask

-  The Golden Rules of Transaction Verification in MetaMask This is the most crucial phase.
+This is the most crucial phase.
 Never blindly click "Confirm" in your wallet.
 The consequences of signing unverified transactions can be severe.
 For instance, the Bybit exchange reportedly lost $1.5 billion because their team signed a transaction originating from a compromised website without adequate verification.
 Diligence here is paramount.

 Let's break down the information presented in the MetaMask transaction request pop-up and how to verify each part: